 - Shared philosophy.
 See if the caregiver shares your child philosophy.
 For instance, do you agree on discipline methods?
 What about soothing techniques?

 - Instincts.
 When picking a caregiver trust your parental instincts.
 And don’t forget to listen to your child’s feedback too.

 - A trial period.
 If you still aren’t sure, consider giving it a trial period.

-For further tips on childcare consider this She Knows Parenting article.
+For further tips on childcare consider the tips from this She Knows Parenting article.